-A step towards Raising Awareness about Climate Change and how we can fight it…
+A step towards Raise Awareness about Climate Change and turning the tide against it…

 ABOUT THIS CAMPAIGN

-This campaign goal is to raise funds for me to be a part of the upcoming Antarctica expedition.
+This campaign's goal is to raise funds for me to be a part of an upcoming expedition to Antarctica .

 I've been selected to represent India in the International Expedition to Antarctica in February 2018.
-With your support, I will come back equipped with data and experience to raise awareness in schools and colleges across India, and will work with some of India's brightest engineering college students to come up with solutions to address climate change challenges in India.
+With your support, I will come back equipped with data and profound experience which I will use to conduct workshops and talks in schools and colleges about climate change.
+I will also work with some of the smartest engineers in the domain to come up with solutions to address social, economic and environmental impact of climate change in India.

-This year, I've already crossed the Arctic circle off Svalbard island, Norway, to study polar glaciers firsthand.
+This year, I've already crossed the Arctic circle off Svalbard island in Norway, to study polar glaciers firsthand.
 With your support, my expedition to Antarctica will provide an unprecedented opportunity to compare climate change at the two ends of the earth within one year.
-And it will be an Indian who will be accomplishing this.

 Pic: Melting ice and rising moss in Antartica